liufeng2015/victorAngular/README.md

 # victorAngular
-just an project with angular library
+just a project with angular library